13-Peripherals

 A company named Trendcom made two printers that were significant in the history of the Apple II.
 They had two models, the 100 and the 200.
 Instead of using the mechanics solenoids that drove pins in a print head, these were thermal printers that needed a special heat-sensitive paper.
 Their operation was very quiet, about as loud as sliding your finger across a piece of paper.
 They were inexpensive compared to other printers of the day (most of which cost over $1,000), although the printing looked very much like that produced by a dot-matrix printer.
 The Trendcom Model 100 printed 40 characters per line on paper that was about 4 1/2 inches wide.
 The Model 200 could print 80 columns per line on paper 8 1/2 inches wide.
 Compared to the first printer offered by Radio Shack for their TRS-80 computer (which was also a thermal printer but used an ugly silver paper), the Trendcom printers were very nice.

 The significance of the Trendcom printer was that Apple chose it as the first printer they released under the Apple name.
 It could be programmed to control printing of each dot in a column, and so was ideal as an inexpensive means of printing Apple II hi-res graphics.
-Apple included a special interface card and released the printer as the “Apple Silentype” in June 1979 for $599.
-It was identical to Trendcom’s Model 200 except for the Apple logo in the lower left corner of the front cover.[51]
-One legend suggests that part of the popularity of this printer at Apple stemmed from the fact that its small size allowed it to fit under the seat of Steve Wozniak’s private airplane.[52],[53],[54]
+Apple included a special interface card and announced the printer as the “Apple Silentype” in June 1979.
+It was available to purchase in March 1980, selling for $599.
+It was identical to Trendcom’s Model 200 except for the Apple logo in the lower left corner of the front cover.[65]
+One legend suggests that part of the popularity of this printer at Apple stemmed from the fact that its small size allowed it to fit under the seat of Steve Wozniak’s private airplane.[66],[67],[68] Andy Hertzfeld, who later wrote much of the ROM code for the original Macintosh, wrote the firmware for the Silentype printer.[69]

 Epson was another company that began early in the business of supplying printers for personal computers, and is one of the few that survives to this day.
 It got its start in the printer business with the Epson MX-80, one of the first dot matrix printers that sold for less than $1,000.
 Popular with computer hobbyists of the time, it was capable of printing Apple II hi-res graphics with the optional Graphtrax ROMs.
 A later version of this printer, the Epson MX-100, became available in early 1982.
 The MX-100 was a wide carriage model, and could print hi-res graphics without the need to add any special hardware.
 Epson printers were unique because they had a special feature called a “double print” mode where a line was printed normally, then the paper was advanced 1/216 of an inch and the same line printed again.
 This filled in some gaps between dots on individual letters, and made printouts more pleasing to the eye.
 Another feature used in these printers was a “print enhancement” mode, in which the pins hit the ribbon harder and made it possible to make multiple copies using carbons.[55],[56]